Range of Cultural Dimensions That Enable Us to Compare Many Countries by Hofstede

 The assessment would result in the deployment of the right persons who would have excellent technical and management skills.
 It would help to identify personal problems that would hinder a person from adjusting to culture shock.

-Staff orientation and training
+Staff Orientation and Training

 Employers should orient workers about language(s), geographical aspects, general culture, and specific culture.
 Besides, staff should be prepared so that they can understand and appreciate job environments and organizational requirements.

-Support service
+Support Service

 Employers should conduct frequent assessments to ensure that workers on foreign missions are motivated to work so that they would produce unique results.
 The assessments would also help to ensure that the work climate is appropriate.

-After personnel completes their overseas assignments, their firms should aim at helping them to fit in their native land.
+After personnel complete their overseas assignments, their firms should aim at helping them to fit in their native land.
 Employers would adequately prepare their staff by allowing them to relearn some of the cultures that they would have forgotten.

 References